-To have OOo save documents by default in the Microsoft Word file format, go to Tools > Options > Load/Save.
-See "Choosing options for loading and saving documents" in Chapter 2 (Setting up OpenOffice.org).
+To have Apache OpenOffice save documents by default in the Microsoft Word file format, go to Tools > Options > Load/Save.
+See "Choosing options for loading and saving documents" in Chapter 11 (Setting Up and Customizing Apache OpenOffice).

-Working with text
+Working with Text

 Working with text (selecting, copying, pasting, moving) in Writer is similar to working with text in any other program.
-OOo also has some convenient ways to select items that are not next to each other, select a vertical block of text, and paste unformatted text.
+Apache OpenOffice also has some convenient ways to select items that are not next to each other, select a vertical block of text, and paste unformatted text.